sanskrit/raw_etexts_english/blogs/manasataramgini/2006/07/2006-07-30_strange-and-frightening-conversation.md

 in this disease even while I was an intern.
 Your(R’s) father told me something that I did not believe at all.
-He said that victims of a particularly severe dhUmavatI mAraNa attack showed symptoms similar to encephalitis lethargica, and long befored Sacks the tantrics knew that there was one counter that could help- Atmagupta.
+He said that victims of a particularly severe dhUmavatI mAraNa attack showed symptoms similar to encephalitis lethargica, and long before Sacks the tantrics knew that there was one counter that could help- Atmagupta.
 He could not at that point show me any patients.
 However, several years later when he was visiting bhArata, (X) showed both of us a patient who was in a condition